U-C-S/Hurl/Docs/Features/RuleMatching.md

 matches a URL, the one higher in the list wins.

 - Rulesets can target hidden browsers too.
-- a matching ruleset with a missing browser currently stops processing without opening the selector
-- A missing alternate launch can fail to launch.
+- If the matching ruleset's browser or alternate launch is missing, or launching the browser fails, the selector opens with the original URL so you can choose another browser.
 - Rulesets cannot target the built-in Quick View window currently.

 ## From UI